turps-pc90/pands-project/README.md

 3: 'Output Scatter Plot Of Each Pair Of Variables'

+The scatterplot.py script is imported for this and contains two functions - scatterplot_petals and scatterplot_sepals.
+These functions compare petal sizes across the three species or sepal sizes across the three species.

 4: 'Seaborn Data Visualisation'

 The user will be able to select from a list of Seaborn data visualisation options.
 The idea is to present to the user how Seaborn looks in comparison to Matplotlib as it is a visualisation "library built on top of Matplotlib" (Pierre, 2021).
+The options provided are a facet grid, a violin grid and a pair plot.
+User input facilitates choice through arguments.

 5: 'Exit'